Home/Bank Trackers/JP Morgan Chase

 Tracking a J.P.
 Morgan or Chase wire and where the UETR lives

 Every cross-border SWIFT payment to or from J.P.
 Morgan Chase carries a UETR, the 36-character Unique End-to-end Transaction Reference in field 121 of the MT103 message.
 J.P.
-Morgan's corporate and treasury clients can follow high-value and correspondent payments through J.P.
-Morgan ACCESS and its payment tracker, but retail Chase customers do not have that view and usually have to call or send a secure-message inquiry.
+Morgan runs a public Payment Tracker that does not ask you to sign in: you give it the UETR and it reports the status of payments processed through J.P.
+Morgan.
+Corporate and treasury clients get a fuller view of their own payments inside J.P.
+Morgan ACCESS, which is client-only, and retail Chase customers usually have to call or send a secure-message inquiry for anything beyond that.

-That is the gap uetr.ai fills.
-Paste the UETR and we check the public SWIFT gpi tracker sources we can reach, then translate the raw status, for example ACSP for accepted and in process or ACCC for credited to the beneficiary, into plain English, so you can see which bank in the chain last reported on the payment.
+What the J.P.
+Morgan tracker reports is the leg J.P.
+Morgan handled.
+Paste the UETR into uetr.ai and we check that source alongside the other public SWIFT gpi trackers we can reach, then translate the raw status, for example ACSP for accepted and in process or ACCC for credited to the beneficiary, into plain English, so you can see which bank in the chain last reported on the payment.

 1